Command Staff Profiles

 In November of 2007, Sheriff Ed Bonner promoted Assistant Sheriff Bell the rank of Undersheriff.
 “Devon is a highly respected leader in the Sheriff’s Office” said Sheriff Bonner.
 “His positive attitude, energy and work ethic have been demonstrated throughout his years here.
 He has a bright future as the newest member of the senior staff.”

 Growing up, Devon was heavily influenced by his grandfather who served as a California State Park Ranger.
 This influence sparked an interest in public service culminating with his decision to join the Placer County Sheriff’s Office.
 Devon is a Loomis native and a Del Oro High School graduate.
-He has a B.A. in Criminal Justice Management and a Master of Arts degree in Security Studies from the Naval Postgraduate School.
-Additionally, he has completed numerous management and training courses including Peace Officer Standards and Training (POST) Supervisory Leadership Institute (SLI), Community Oriented Policing Seminar (COPS), Internal Affairs, POST Management School, POST Executive Development Course, Criminal Intelligence for Executives, FBI Law Enforcement Executive Development Seminar (LEEDS) and the FBI National Academy (222nd Session).
+He holds a B.A. in Criminal Justice Management and a Master of Arts degree in Security Studies from the Naval Postgraduate School.
+Additionally, he has completed numerous management and training courses including Peace Officer Standards and Training (POST) Supervisory Leadership Institute (SLI), Community Oriented Policing Seminar (COPS), Internal Affairs, POST Management School, POST Executive Development School, Criminal Intelligence for Executives, FBI Law Enforcement Executive Development Seminar (LEEEDS) and the FBI National Academy (222nd Session).